oro-oss/houl/README.md

 $ houl dev
 ```

 `houl build` transform/copy all source files into destination directory that is written in a config file while `houl dev` starts a dev server (powered by [BrowserSync](https://browsersync.io/)).
-The dev server dinamically transform source file when a request is recieved, then you will not suffer the perfomance problem that depends on the size of static site.
+The dev server dynamically transform a source file when a request is recieved, then you will not suffer the perfomance problem that depends on the size of static site.

-Houl loads `houl.config.js` or `houl.config.json` as a config file automatically but you prefer to load other config file, you can use `--config` (shorthand `-c`) option.
+Houl automatically loads `houl.config.js` or `houl.config.json` as a config file but you can use `--config` (shorthand `-c`) option if you prefer to load other config file.

 ```bash
 $ houl build -c config.js